stitakis/ArchElekt/README.md

 # Architectural Katas 2021 Spring - Group ArchElekt

-Welcome everybody to contribution of our first participation in the Architectural Katas 😄
+Welcome everybody to our first participation in the Architectural Katas 😄

 ## Members
 - Vincent Elcrin